KIR-CellDIVE/wsi-segmentation/README.md

 wsi-segmentation-cpu ## for cpu accelerated segmentation
 ```

 > You can pass additional singularity arguments if you want.
-For example to bind a results folder to a directoty `/data` to make it more easily accessible inside the notebook.
+For example to bind a results folder to a directory `/data` to make it more easily accessible inside the notebook.
 In `WSL` the `C:` drive, `D:` drive, etc are mounted and located at `/mnt/c`, `/mnt/d`, etc, respectively.
 To mount your data folder to `/data` start the notebooks as follows:
 >```bash
 > wsi-segmentation-gpu --bind /path/to/result:/data
 >```
 >

 You should now see a link similar to `http://127.0.0.1:9999/lab?token=...`, copy it and open it in your preferred browser.
 Then, in the left sidebar navigate to the `notebooks` folder and open the `01_wsi_segmentation.ipnyb` notebook.
-Follow the instructions at the top of the nootebook to save and open a copy of the notebook.
-Once done, you can start the cell segmentation of your CellDIVE slides utilising the `deepcell` segmentation model and obtain a per-cell marker expression table.
+Follow the instructions at the top of the notebook to save and open a copy of the notebook.
+Once done, you can start the cell segmentation of your CellDIVE slides utilising the `DeepCell` segmentation model and obtain a per-cell marker expression table.

 ## What to do next after the segmentation
 By the end of the notebook you should have created file and folder structure, a segmentation mask and per-cell statistic which can be plugged into the `ark-analysis` toolbox ([Documentation](https://ark-analysis.readthedocs.io/en/latest/)/[GitHub](https://github.com/angelolab/ark-analysis)) starting from the [second notebook](https://github.com/angelolab/ark-analysis#2-pixel-clustering-with-pixie).
 Alternatively, you might also want to consider other whole slide image multiplex analysis pipelines such as [link](https://github.com/immunogenomics/FibroblastAtlas2022).